Aerospace Control Operator

 Type: Career Profile

-Earth Science, Space Science, Science, Technology & Engineering, Physics
+Earth Science, Physics, Science, Space Science, Technology & Engineering

 I love going to work every day!
 In the control tower, each day is different from the last.
 My job is constantly presenting new challenges and every day I arrive at work I am never sure how it will play out.
 My career puts me in a position where I make decisions affecting the operations of an entire airport.
 These decisions control the flow of air traffic, assist aircraft that are having emergencies, and work with military fighter jets that are ready 24/7 for the defense of Canada.